Primordial Black Holes from First-Order Cosmological Phase Transitions

 We first perform a simplified analysis, to demonstrate the plausibility of the mechanism.
 We take the bubble to have an initial radius $r_w^0 \sim r_H$ where $r_H \equiv 1/H$ (with $H$ the Hubble parameter) is the radius of a Hubble volume, i.e., the largest causally connected volume at a given time in the evolution of the Universe.

 We will take $\chi$ to be relativistic inside the bubble and assume for the moment that no $\chi$ particles can penetrate the bubble wall.
 We assume $\chi$ begins in equilibrium, but as $\chi$ particles would actually have been swept up from the beginning of the phase transition, this assumption underestimates the achievable overdensity and is therefore conservative.
 The density of the $\chi$ particles will increase as the bubble shrinks, with an energy density given by $\rho_\chi = [r_w^0/r_w(t)]^4 \rho_\chi^\text{eq}$, where $\rho_\chi^\text{eq} = (7\pi^2/240) g_\chi T_n^4$ is the equilibrium energy density of $\chi$ and $r_w(t)$ is the bubble radius at time $t$.
 The factor $g_\chi = 4$ accounts for the number of degrees of freedom of $\chi$ and its anti-particle $\bar{\chi}$.
 This scaling can be understood from the increase in number density $\propto [r_w^0/r_w(t)]^3$ due to the decreasing bubble volume, combined with the energy gain $\propto r_w^0/r_w(t)$ of each $\chi$ particle due to reflections off a bubble wall moving at non-relativistic speeds.
 On each reflection, the particle's energy increases by $\upd E = 2 v_w E$.
 The time between such collisions is $\upd t \approx 2 r_w(t) = 2 (r_w^0 - v_w t)$.
 From these two relations, we can deduce that $E \propto r_w^0/r_w(t)$.
+While this energy increase on reflection is ultimately sourced from the latent heat of the phase transition, it is independent of the latent heat (and derived quantities such as $v_w$) when expressed in terms of the wall radius, as long as the wall moves at a constant, non-relativistic speed.
+We will assume that this is the case; more justification for this assumption is given below as well as in ref.~\cite{Baker:2021sno}.

 A black hole forms when the bubble is smaller than the Schwarzschild radius of the total enclosed energy,

 where $G$ is the gravitational constant and $E_\text{tot}^{(<r_w)}$ is the total energy inside a bubble of radius $r_w(t)$.
 To be conservative, we will only include the energy of the $\chi$ particles and not that of, for instance, the wall itself.